bcgov/bcaquiferdata/WORKFLOW AND DESIGN.md

 - Using region of interest, subset full GWELLS data to wells of interest
 - Join spatially with elevation data
+- Option to use combination of Lidar and TRIM
 - [Code] Subset with `wells_subset()`, add elevation with `wells_elev()`
+    - `dem` is the primary source, `dem_extra` is the optional secondary source
 - [App] Automatically happens once area of interest is selected
+    - toggle whether to use Lidar, TRIM, Lidar with Trim, or TRIM with Lidar

 > **Status** - Complete